 I coated one side of the felt with Fabri-tac and made sure to give it a really good coat.
 I wanted to make sure that all of the felt was going to stick to the tile.

 Then I carefully lined it up with the back of the tile and smoothed it out to make sure that there were no bumps and that the whole thing was secured.
 I did this to all four of the tiles that I was making.

 When they were all glued, I got a big stack of books and set them all under it to dry to make sure they set up really well.

 Now for the monograms!
-On my trusty Silhouette, with the help of my husband, we settled on the LD Old Glory font and stretched it to a good size to be centered on the tiles.
+On my trusty Silhouette, I settled on the LD Old Glory font and stretched it to a good size to be centered on the tiles.
 I made one and then copied it so they would all be the same size.
 Weeding out the little holes in the "Cs" was quite a task but I got them all done.
 I measured and marked each tiles to be sure the were centered and then applied the vinyl.
 I have step by step instructions on applying vinyl on this tutorial.
 If you don't have a Silhouette, you can always use an X-acto knife and cut a design by hand.

 He loved them so much that he wants me to make more.
 Let's see if I can get them done before next Christmas!